Bidirectional EV charging explained - V2G, V2H & V2L

 V2G diagram with bidirectional charger and solar

 EVs with bidirectional (two-way) charging capability can be used to power a home, feed energy back into the electricity grid and even provide backup power in the event of a blackout or emergency.
 An EV is essentially a large battery on wheels, so bidirectional chargers can enable a vehicle to store cheap off-peak electricity or solar power to reduce household electricity costs.
 This emerging technology, known as vehicle-to-grid (V2G), could revolutionise the way our power grids operate, with the potential for tens of thousands of electric vehicles to supply power simultaneously during times of peak electricity demand.
-For those new to electric vehicle chargers, see our EV charging explained article.

 How does it work?